-Matt S. Smith is the president and founder of smithHOUSE, a creative/digital agency based out of Phoenix, Arizona.
-Smith has a BS in Industrial Design from Georgia Tech and and an MBA from the W.P.
+Matt S. Smith is the president and founder of Smith House, a creative/digital agency based out of Phoenix, Arizona.
+Matt has a BS in Industrial Design from Georgia Tech and and an MBA from the W.P.
 Carey School of Business at Arizona State University.
 He is married and has four daughters and two sons.

 Good design is expensive.
 The only thing more expensive is bad design.